Zaltarba/blog/_posts/2024-09-23-BitcoinVolatility-2.md

 ---

 ## Introduction
-In our last post, we discussed the Exponentially Weighted Moving Average (EWMA) method for estimating Bitcoin’s volatility.
-We used historical data from Binance and implemented the EWMA model to track volatility with more weight given to recent data.
-In this post, we’ll take it a step further by introducing the **GARCH(1,1)** model—a more sophisticated method used to estimate volatility that can capture both short-term changes and long-term volatility trends.
+In our [last post](https://zaltarba.github.io/blog/BitcoinVolatility-1/), we discussed the Exponentially Weighted Moving Average (EWMA) method for estimating Bitcoin’s volatility.
+We used historical data from Binance and implemented the EWMA model to track volatility.
+In this post, we’ll take it a step further by introducing the **GARCH(p,q)** model—a more sophisticated method used to estimate volatility that can capture both short-term changes and long-term volatility trends.

-The **GARCH** (Generalized Autoregressive Conditional Heteroskedasticity) model, introduced by Tim Bollerslev, is a popular choice for financial volatility modeling, especially in markets like cryptocurrency where volatility tends to cluster over time.
+The [**GARCH**](https://en.wikipedia.org/wiki/Autoregressive_conditional_heteroskedasticity) (Generalized Autoregressive Conditional Heteroskedasticity) model, introduced by Tim Bollerslev in [this article](https://public.econ.duke.edu/~boller/Published_Papers/joe_86.pdf), is a popular choice for financial volatility modeling, especially in markets where volatility tends to cluster over time.
 Let’s dive in!

-### What is the GARCH(1,1) Model?
+### What is a GARCH Model?

-While EWMA focuses only on recent data to predict volatility, **GARCH** integrates both recent returns and a long-term average variance, capturing more information from the dataset.
-The GARCH(1,1) model uses the following equation to calculate volatility:
+While EWMA focuses only on recent data to estimate volatility, **GARCH** integrates both recent returns and a long-term average variance, capturing more information from the dataset.
+A GARCH(p,q) model uses the following equation to calculate volatility:

 $$
 \sigma_t^2 = \omega + \alpha \cdot r_{t-1}^2 + \beta \cdot \sigma_{t-1}^2